Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 You can check the current virtual time using the `currentTime` property of `TestCoroutineScope`.

-> The actual running time in this example is several milliseconds, while virtual time equals the delay argument, which
-> is 1000 milliseconds.
+The actual running time in this example is several milliseconds, while virtual time equals the delay argument, which is 1000 milliseconds.
->
-{type="note"}

 To get the full effect of "virtual" `delay` in child coroutines, start all the child coroutines with `TestCoroutineDispatcher`.
 Otherwise, it won't work.
 This dispatcher is